GNOLNG/ChessBot/README.md

   - For example, white pawn move to h8 and promote to queen and check
 ---
 ***Query information***
-  - **1. Type the word "time" to check the remaining time of the current game**
+  - **1. Press "check remaining time" button to check the remaining time of the current game**
-  - **2. Type the word "where" followed by piece type to check the location of that piece, e.g. where knight / where k**
+  - **2. Type piece name on "check position" input field to check the locations of that piece, e.g. knight / N**
-  - **3. Type the word "what" followed by the square name to check the piece type on that square, e.g. what a2**
+  - **3. Type square name on "check position" input field to check the piece type on that square, e.g. a2**

 ---
 ***Game end***